Stanford v. Texas: Background

 The petitioner, John William Stanford, Jr., operated a mail-order book business, "All Points of View", out of his private residence in San Antonio, Texas.
 On December 27, 1963, Texas law enforcement officers—several Bexar County deputies and two assistant attorneys general—appeared at Stanford's home with a warrant to search the premises.
 This warrant had been issued by a local magistrate for the purpose of seizing any books, lists, receipts, pictures, or other such effects related to the Communist Party of Texas, an organization that had been declared unlawful by a piece of Texas legislation known as the "Suppression Act", also known as the Texas Communist Control Law.
 Among other provisions, the Suppression Act made it illegal to possess writings, recordings or photographs relating to the Communist Party of Texas, each instance of such possession potentially bringing a prison sentence of 20 years.

 Stanford was not home at the time officers arrived, but his wife allowed police into the home after being read the warrant.
 Officers evidently tried to locate Stanford without success before beginning their search.
 This search lasted around five hours.
 When the search was completed, officers had, in total, seized approximately 2,000 of Stanford's books, pamphlets, and papers, which were then packed into 14 cartons and sent to an investigator's office in the county courthouse.
 In the entire collection of seized material, investigators did not find any articles related to the Communist Party of Texas.
 Many of the seized books had been, in fact, intended for sale in Stanford's home business and included "such diverse writers as Karl Marx, Jean-Paul Sartre, Theodore Draper, Fidel Castro, Earl Browder, Pope John XXIII, and Mr. Justice Hugo Black."

 Also among the seized items was an array of Stanford's private documents, insurance policies, personal correspondence, and even his marriage certificate.
 Due to this fact, and the fact that the investigation had yielded no evidence of criminal activity, Stanford filed a motion with the magistrate who had issued the warrant, requesting that the warrant be annulled and his property be returned.
 After a hearing, Stanford's motion was denied without further comment from the court.
 By statute, the decision of the local court was final on this matter, leaving only the supreme court as an avenue of appeal.
 The court granted certiorari and heard arguments on November 12, 1964.

-John Stanford helped organize the San Antonio Committee to Free Angela Davis in the early 1970s and still lives in San Antonio.
+John Stanford helped organize the San Antonio Committee to Free Angela Davis in the early 1970s and still lived in San Antonio until his death in 2013.
 He was also active for many years in the peace movement and with black communist John Inman of San Antonio.
 Stanford established relationships with SNCC, the Black Panthers, and other groups active in the San Antonio area.